 Mustang: Must-Buy Ponies Before You Can’t Afford Them

 The Ford Mustang is a cultural icon and one of the most recognizable muscle cars in the world.
 One of the reasons for the pony car’s reputation is its tenure.
 Ford has been making the Mustang for nearly sixty years.
-That said, there are a few special Mustangs, like Shelby GTs, you can afford and should buy before they ride off into the sunset.
+That said, there are a few special Mustangs, like the S197 Shelby GT and Bullitt, you can afford before they ride off into the sunset.

 Buy a Shelby GT before you can’t afford them